 Async R with future and promises

 R is traditionally single-threaded, meaning your code executes one statement at a time.
-When you run a long computation—training a model, downloading a large dataset, or querying a database—your entire R session blocks until it completes.
-This creates a poor user experience in interactive applications like Shiny apps, where the interface becomes unresponsive during heavy processing.
+When you run a long computation (training a model, downloading a large dataset, or querying a database) your entire R session blocks until it completes.
+This creates a poor user experience in interactive applications like Shiny apps, where the interface becomes unresponsive during heavy processing and every concurrent user waits in a queue behind the slow operation.

-The future and promises packages provide a solution.
+The future and promises packages provide a practical solution to this problem.
 They enable asynchronous programming in R, allowing you to delegate expensive operations to background processes while your main R session remains free to handle other work.
+This async model is familiar to JavaScript and Python developers but brings its own R-specific patterns worth understanding before you adopt it in production code.

 Understanding futures